joelmast/hashMap/README.md

 # hashMap
-Implementation of the data structure HashMap in JS
+Implementation of the data structure HashMap in JS.